-The idea of adding blueberries was inspired by the recipe for Fresh Blueberry Brioche published in Huckleberry and authored by Zoe Nathan.
-Brioche is time-consuming (best made over a two-day period) and high calorie so I decided to do the next best thing and use a recipe for brioche-like Sally Lunn.
-The results were so spectacular, I couldn’t stop myself from having one more slice and then another.
+The idea of adding blueberries to Sally Lunn was inspired by a recipe for Fresh Blueberry Brioche published in Huckleberry and authored by Zoe Nathan.
+Brioche is normally time-consuming (best made over a two-day period) and high in calories.
+Consequently, I decided to do the next best thing and use a recipe for brioche-like Sally Lunn.
+The results were spectacular if I do say so.
 It’s almost like eating light-as-a-feather pound cake with the freshest blueberry jelly you can imagine.

 - 3 large eggs